-Pollutants in stormwater runoff

-(from LakeSuperiorStreams.org)

-POLLUTANT

-Increased Runoff

-Land alterations increases the rate and amount of runoff from the watershed entering the stream.

-WHAT DOES IT DO?

-Carries pollutants, erodes stream channel and banks, and destroys instream habitat

-Sediment

-Dirt and sand on roads, driveways, and parking lots or eroded sediment from disturbed surfaces (e.g. construction sites) enters stream with stormwater runoff; increased flow causes stream bank erosion

-Smothers aquatic habitat, depletes oxygen, reduces water clarity, and carries nutrients and toxic contaminants

-Nutrients

-Excess fertilizers on lawns or fields, failing septic systems, and animal waste

-Stimulates excessive plant growth, lowers dissolved oxygen levels, degrades aesthetics and destroys native aquatic life

-Temperature

-Warmer water caused by runoff from impervious surfaces, removal of streamside vegetation, and reduction in groundwater flows

-Harmful to trout and other cold water species, promotes spread of invasive species and excessive plant growth, reduces dissolved oxygen levels in water

-Bacteria

-Potentially pathogenic microscopic organisms in failing septic systems, sewer overflows, and animal (including pet) waste

-Harmful to humans; untreated waste can cause numerous diseases.

-Toxic Contaminants/Heavy Metals

-Heavy metals such as Mercury, cleaning compounds, pesticides and herbicides, industrial byproducts such as dioxin, and vehicle leakage of oil, gas,

-Harmful to humans and aquatic life at fairly low levels; many resist breakdown and some accumulate in fish and other animal tissues (including human), and can lead to mutations, disease, or cancer
+Pollutants in stormwater runoff (from LakeSuperiorStreams.org) POLLUTANT WHAT DOES IT DO?
+Increased Runoff Land alterations increases the rate and amount of runoff from the watershed entering the stream.
+Carries pollutants, erodes stream channel and banks, and destroys instream habitat Sediment Dirt and sand on roads, driveways, and parking lots or eroded sediment from disturbed surfaces (e.g. construction sites) enters stream with stormwater runoff; increased flow causes stream bank erosion Smothers aquatic habitat, depletes oxygen, reduces water clarity, and carries nutrients and toxic contaminants Nutrients Excess fertilizers on lawns or fields, failing septic systems, and animal waste Stimulates excessive plant growth, lowers dissolved oxygen levels, degrades aesthetics and destroys native aquatic life Temperature Warmer water caused by runoff from impervious surfaces, removal of streamside vegetation, and reduction in groundwater flows Harmful to trout and other cold water species, promotes spread of invasive species and excessive plant growth, reduces dissolved oxygen levels in water Bacteria Potentially pathogenic microscopic organisms in failing septic systems, sewer overflows, and animal (including pet) waste Harmful to humans; untreated waste can cause numerous diseases.
+Toxic Contaminants/Heavy Metals Heavy metals such as Mercury, cleaning compounds, pesticides and herbicides, industrial by- products such as dioxin, and vehicle leakage of oil, gas, etc. Harmful to humans and aquatic life at fairly low levels; many resist breakdown and some accumulate in fish and other animal tissues (including human), and can lead to mutations, disease, or cancer

+Mapping

+The MS4 Operator (Ulster County) has developed and maintains a comprehensive system mapping for the designated area.
+In accordance with the permit the current mapping includes MS4 outfalls, interconnections, preliminary storm-sewershed boundaries, and MS4 infrastructure details, such as conveyance systems, culvert crossings, and stormwater structures